Pyrayomi/cam-green-screen/README.md

 ## Project Structure

 - `gui.py`: Contains the `GUI` class that implements the graphical interface for user interaction.
-- `virtual_green_screen.py`: Contains the `VirtualGreenScreen` class that implements the virtual green screen logic.
+- `virtual_green_screen.py`: Contains the `VirtualGreenScreen` class that implements the Virtual Cam Background logic.
 - `requirements.txt`: List of project dependencies.
 - `LICENSE`: Project license file (MIT).
 - `.gitignore`: List of files and directories to be ignored by Git.